-Around 80% of the 250 pharmacies in Malta carry the day after pill.
+Around a fourth of the 250 pharmacies in Malta carry the day after pill.
 There is no prescription required to purchase it.
 Even though the Medicine’s Authority approved the sale of the morning after pill, pharmacists have the right to choose whether or not to stock it.
 Many pharmacists believe the day after pill is abortive, citing their right to “conscientious objection based on their personal beliefs.”
 If a pharmacy doesn’t carry the emergency contraceptive pill, they are legally required to point you in the direction of a pharmacy that does.
 For a full list of Maltese pharmacies with the pill in stock, see this page.
 Keep in mind that many pharmacies in Malta are not open on Sunday; plan accordingly using this list of pharmacies and clinics open on Sundays and public holidays.

 Two types of emergency contraception have been approved for the Maltese market.
 No matter the type you choose, it is important to speak with a clinician or pharmacist about health concerns before purchase.
 Although one pill offers a bit longer time period to be effective, it is important the emergency contraception be taken as soon as possible after intercourse.
 If you are also taking traditional contraceptive tablets, their effectiveness may be hampered by taking Plan B. Actually ingesting the morning after pill is simple: drink it with a glass of water!
 Here is a description of the two types of pill offered in Maltese pharmacies.